WebexSamples/ea-lobby-app/README.md

-# Multi-User Pregame Lobby
+# Multi-User Lobby Webex Embedded App

-A sample project demonstrating a multi-user pregame lobby system built with a Flask backend and a React frontend (using Vite).
+A sample project demonstrating a multi-user lobby system built with a Flask backend and a React frontend (using Vite).
 The backend leverages Flask-SocketIO for real-time communication, while the frontend uses Socket.IO to interact with the backend.
 The project features include lobby creation, user join/leave, display name updates, and a "Ready" status toggle—all organized into modular components.
+The project is built to be integrated with Webex Embedded Apps to provide a seamless real-time experience within Webex Meetings.

 ## Features